bonyuta0204/net2vec/README.md

 Pardon the current appearance of the repo: this code is still being developed and will be cleaned up (with more user-friendly README instructions) shortly.

+## Probing a Caffe/Pytorch Network

+First, collect network activations using either [src/netprobe.py](src/netprobe.py) to prove a Caffe network or [src/netprobe_pytorch.py](src/netprobe_pytorch.py) to probe a PyTorch network.
+For PyTorch networks, blobs are based on the path to the module of interest, with "." denoting entering into a nn.Module/nn.Sequential (i.e., to probe conv5 in the pytorch implementation of pytorch, pass in "features.11" as the blob name).

+Second, collect activation quantiles as done in NetDissect using [src/quantprobe.py](src/quantprobe.py).

+### Segmentation

+#### Single-Filter
+Run [src/labelprobe_pytorch.py](src/labelprobe_pytorch.py) to probe network activations using single filters (use this regardless of if the network was from Caffe or PyTorch; this function approximately does the same thing as the original [src/labelprobe.py](src/labelprobe.py) but we save results in a different format and have a few minor implementation differences (i.e., 1., upsampling after thresholding for consistently with the multi-filter approach, 2., upsampling bilinearly without respect to the receptive field, 3., using the BRODEN train/val split to choose the best filter, see our [paper](https://arxiv.org/abs/1801.03454) for more details).

+#### Multi-Filter
+Run [src/linearprobe_pytorch.py](src/linearprobe_pytorch.py) first and then [src/probelinear_pytorch.py](src/probelinear_pytorch.py).

+To be continued...

+### Classification

+To be continued...

 # README from NetDissect

 You can use this code with naive [Caffe](https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
 We also provide a [PyTorch wrapper](script/rundissect_pytorch.sh) to apply NetDissect to probe networks in PyTorch format.
 There are dissection results for several networks at the [project page](http://netdissect.csail.mit.edu/).